bpwhelan/mokuro/README.md

 Convenience: you can also install owocr (with all supported engines) alongside mokuro via extras:
 - `pip install "mokuro[owocr]"`
   - Installs owocr plus all provider engine extras (EasyOCR, RapidOCR, Lens/LensWeb, Google Vision, Azure, WinRT OCR on Windows, and OneOCR on Windows).
 On macOS, Apple Vision/Live Text support comes via pyobjc from owocr’s base install.
 Some providers still require credentials or OS features.
+  - Includes optional image plugins for AVIF and JXL support.

+If you only need extended image formats: `pip install "mokuro[images]"`.

 ## Legacy HTML vs. new .mokuro format